game-of-nfts/gon-testnets/README.md

 ## Rules

-The Game of NFTs Phase 1 testnets aim to provide mainnet-like environments for participants to better understand and become familiar with Interchain NFTs, and idenetify potential issues.
+The Game of NFTs Phase 1 testing aims to provide mainnet-like environments for participants to better understand and become familiar with Interchain NFTs, and idenetify potential issues.
 Breaking the rules listed below will result in disqualification.

 The rules for Game of NFTs Phase 1 are subject to change at any time through launch, and any changes will be committed here.

 ### Entry Requirements
 To participate, please note that:

 - Employees of Organizer Teams (IRISnet, Stargaze, Juno, Uptick, OmniFlix) are eligible to participate, but ineligible for rewards.
-(There may be more organizer teams involving in Phase 1, according to future coordination)
-- GitHub account has been registered more than one year.
+- GitHub account used for testing must be registered more than one year.

 ### Disqualification